damiant/dust/roadmap.md

 - 🌟 Dust Daka - Siri for "where am I": 8:30 and F. Maybe screen reader or voice control button.
 - 🌟 Siri - What is the closest camp, restroom, ice, medical etc?
 - 🌟 Simple - "Find X camp" > show your location and target only with distance and direction
+- 🔴 If the current day is at end of list then scroll right
+- 🔴 If you closed app on events and were scrolled to a point then see if you can scroll back there

 - 🔴 Verify filtered events dont save the filtered version
 - 🔴 Verify if there are no events that it doesnt try to download them

 - 🔴 Add friend by camp name
 - 🔴 If powered then give better GPS accuracy and update the map with centering
 - 🌟 Fix RSL Data - if < 11am then assume the next day
 - 🌟 Test when firefox is the default browser on Android
 - 🌟 If offline and unable to download an event then show message 'Unable to download data for [event]'
 - 🌟 Unresponsive after a certain amount of use
-- 🌟 If you favorite an event it would reset to the top of the list and you had to scroll back down
-- 🔴 If you closed app on events and were scrolled to a point then see if you can scroll back there
-- 🔴 Add header for event name to API
 - 🌟 Nearby apparently did not work for some - even when location enabled
 - 🔴 Music should have an "all" option.
 - 🔴 Music search should work on all days